jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 #### Artwork

-Capture and save final artwork in a digital format using these guidlines:
+Capture and save your final artwork in a digital format using these guidelines:

 - Size: Use a square with a width and height of `1080 px` × `1080 px` (think Instagram artwork size).
 - Format: If it’s a photo, save as a JPG; and if it’s *not* a photo, save as a PNG.